Cloudian HyperStore 7: Evolving towards the multi-cloud

 - Multiple APIs: Different clouds employ different languages.
 This limits data mobility, and prevents applications from being easily re-used across multiple clouds without modification.

 - Management complexity: Each cloud is another storage silo to manage.
 More specifically, each bucket in each cloud is another silo.
-When you consider that a single mis-configured bucket is an opportunity for a bre
+When you consider that a single misconfigured bucket is an opportunity for a breach, this added complexity introduces a security exposure.

 Evolving to a multi-cloud solution offers many benefits, however.
 Such as the ability to use specific features from various cloud providers, an opportunity to adjust usage for cost, and the flexibility to leverage the geographic distribution of providers’ data centers.
 In other words, to use the cloud strategically, instead of tactically.